gnzlbg/static_vector/README.md

 The most fundamental question that must be answered is:

-> Should `fixed_capacity_vector` be a standalone type or a special case of some other type?
+> Should `static_vector` be a standalone type or a special case of some other type?

 The [EASTL][eastl] [2] and [Folly][folly] [3] special case `small_vector`, e.g.,
-using a 4th template parameter, to make it become a `fixed_capacity_vector`.
-The paper [P0639R0: Changing attack vector of the `constexpr_vector`][constexpr_vector_2] [7] proposes improving the `Allocator` concepts to allow `fixed_capacity_vector`, among others, to be implemented as a special case of `std::vector` with a custom allocator.
+using a 4th template parameter, to make it become a `static_vector`.
+The paper [P0639R0: Changing attack vector of the `constexpr_vector`][constexpr_vector_2] [7] proposes improving the `Allocator` concepts to allow `static_vector`, among others, to be implemented as a special case of `std::vector` with a custom allocator.

-Both approaches run into the same fundamental issue: `fixed_capacity_vector` methods are identically-named to those of `std::vector` yet they have subtly different effects, exception-safety, iterator invalidation, and complexity guarantees.
+Both approaches run into the same fundamental issue: `static_vector` methods are identically-named to those of `std::vector` yet they have subtly different effects, exception-safety, iterator invalidation, and complexity guarantees.